Human Services A.A.S.

 Human services associate degree program highlights

-The University of Alaska Anchorage’s multidisciplinary associate degree program in human services blends classroom instruction with experiential learning to prepare you for entry-level employment as a human services generalist.
+The A.A.S. in Human Services blends classroom instruction with experiential learning to prepare you for entry-level employment as a human services generalist — a position in high demand across Alaska.

 - Gain hands-on training through a practicum placement.
-Undergraduate students work in 60 agencies throughout Anchorage every semester.
-Many receive job offers after completing their practicum.
+Undergraduate students train in over 45 field-specialized agencies in Anchorage and throughout Alaska.
+Several receive job offers after completing their practicum.

 - Find support through student advising.
-UAA’s accredited human services program offers a variety of resources to help you earn your degree, including a College of Health academic advisor and an A.A.S. program coordinator.
-You will also be assigned a faculty academic advisor who helps you find a practicum placement that fits your goals and interests.
-Advisors can guide you in choosing electives that fulfill degree program requirements, such as Children’s Behavioral Health coursework.
+UAA’s human services program offers a variety of resources to help you earn your degree, including personalized advising from human services faculty and the College of Health Student Success Center.
+You will also work with a practicum advisor who helps you find a practicum placement that fits your goals and interests.
+Advisors can guide you in choosing electives that fulfill degree program requirements, such as children’s behavioral health coursework.

-- Learn from experienced faculty who have worked in academia and agencies across a variety of disciplines.
-Their specialties include psychology, social work, counseling and justice.
-The diverse, talented program faculty include clinically licensed professionals and published researchers and authors.
+- Learn from experienced faculty who have worked in academia and social services agencies.
+Their specialties include psychology, social work, counseling, justice and international social reform.
+The diverse, talented program faculty include clinically licensed professionals and recognized experts.

 Amazing stories from human services majors